Rockefeller Center Christmas Tree: Display

 The decorated tree remains on display at the plaza entrance of 30 Rockefeller Plaza at least through January 6 of the new year.
 As of 2019, more than a half million people passed by the tree each day while it is on display, according to Rockefeller Center.

 Broadcasting

+1951 marked the first time that NBC televised the tree lighting with a special on The Kate Smith Hour.